Moving native and international wildlife

 Permits and approvals

-You should email Permit and Licence Management to discuss any proposal to move wildlife into, within or out of Queensland.
+Email Permit and Licence Management at PALM@des.qld.gov.au to discuss any proposal to move wildlife into, within or out of Queensland.

-There are two ways to complete a movement advice – online, and by use of a paper-based form.
+There are two ways to complete a movement advice – online, or using a paper-based form.

-The use of a movement advice online is available, providing that both the person who is selling or giving away the wildlife and the person who buys or accepts the wildlife have had licences issued by the licensing system Connect (this means that both would be registered to use Connect).
+The use of a movement advice online is available, providing that both the person who is selling or giving away the wildlife and the person who buys or accepts the wildlife have had licences issued through the online licensing system.

-Please note that Connect will not grant a movement advice for a proposed wildlife movement that is later than 2 business days from the date of your application.
+Please note that Online Services will not grant a movement advice for a proposed wildlife movement that is later than two (2) business days from the date of your application.

 - By use of a paper-based form